gravirovshik/codewars/README.md

 36. Two to One - Take 2 strings s1 and s2 including only letters from a to z.
 Return a new sorted string, the longest possible, containing distinct letters - each taken only once - coming from s1 or s2.

 37. Friend or Foe? - Make a program that filters a list of strings and returns a list with only your friends name in it.
 If a name has exactly 4 letters in it, you can be sure that it has to be a friend of yours!
 Otherwise, you can be sure he's not...

+38. Sum of odd numbers - Given the triangle of consecutive odd numbers.
+Calculate the sum of the numbers in the nth row of this triangle.